-In July 2013, Governor Malloy signed Public Act 13-233, "An Act Concerning Next Generation Connecticut", which extended the UCONN 2000 program another six years until Fiscal Year 2024; increased the statutory authorizations for the UCONN 2000 bonds secured by the State's debt service commitment by \$1.551 billion for a total of \$4,282,900,000; changed certain fiscal year bond authorizations; added a new named project called "Academic and Research Facilities"; and also added the housing language to the "Stamford Campus Improvements/Housing" project.
+In July 2013, Governor Malloy signed Public Act 13-233, "An Act Concerning Next Generation Connecticut", which extended the UCONN 2000 program another six years until Fiscal Year 2024; increased the statutory authorizations for the UCONN 2000 bonds secured by the State's debt service commitment by \$1.551 billion for a total of \$4,282,900,000; changed certain Fiscal Year bond authorizations; added a new named project called "Academic and Research Facilities"; and also added the housing language to the "Stamford Campus Improvements/Housing" project.

-In July 2011, Governor Malloy signed Public Act 11-75, "An Act Concerning the University of Connecticut Health Center", the Bioscience Connecticut initiative, which increased the statutory authorizations for the UCONN 2000 bonds secured by the State's debt service commitment by \$262,900,000 for a total of \$2,731,900,000; changed certain fiscal year bond authorizations; eliminated a prior provision relating to the \$100 million contribution of federal, private or other non-state money; and provided for funding to renovate research laboratory space and create additional business incubator space.
+In July 2011, Governor Malloy signed Public Act 11-75, "An Act Concerning the University of Connecticut Health Center", the Bioscience Connecticut initiative, which increased the statutory authorizations for the UCONN 2000 bonds secured by the State's debt service commitment by \$262,900,000 for a total of \$2,731,900,000; changed certain Fiscal Year bond authorizations; eliminated a prior provision relating to the \$100 million contribution of federal, private or other non-state money; and provided for funding to renovate research laboratory space and create additional business incubator space.

 On August 25, 2011, the Governor signed Public Act 11-57 for creation of a world-class Technology Park on the Storrs Campus to serve as a cornerstone for a new Connecticut research triangle.
 The Technology Park is expected to generate hundreds of new jobs in Connecticut, encourage new business growth, and leverage millions of dollars in federal and private research funding.
 The Technology Park will link to UConn Health in Farmington, the Connecticut Bioscience Initiative to Yale University in New Haven and others.
 A total of \$169.5 million of State General Obligation bond funding has been authorized by the State Bond Commission for the Technology Park.
 On August 26, 2011, the State Bond Commission authorized the first \$18 million of State General Obligation bonding to begin planning and design.
-On April 26, 2013, the State Bond Commission authorized the release of \$20 million in State General Obligation bonding to her release of \$131.5 million in State General Obligation bonding to fund the construction of the new facility.
+On April 26, 2013, the State Bond Commission authorized the release of \$20 million in State General Obligation bonding to cover the purchase of equipment.
+On May 11, 2015, the State Bond Commission authorized the release of \$131.5 million in State General Obligation bonding to fund the construction of the new facility.

-During the October 2011 special session, the Connecticut General Assembly adopted Public Act 11-2 which established the Connecticut Bioscience Collaboration Program (the "Collaboration") and authorized \$290,685,000 of State general obligation bonds to be issued over a ten-year period and to be deposited in the Connecticut Bioscience Collaboration Fund.
+During the October 2011 special session, the General Assembly adopted Public Act 11-2 which established the Connecticut Bioscience Collaboration Program (the "Collaboration") and authorized \$290,685,000 of State General Obligation bonds to be issued over a ten-year period and to be deposited in the Connecticut Bioscience Collaboration Fund.
 The Collaboration will support the establishment of a bioscience cluster anchored by the Jackson Laboratory for Genomic Medicine located on UCH's Farmington campus.

-In fiscal year 2002, the General Assembly of the State of Connecticut (General Assembly) enacted and the Governor signed into law PA No. 02-3, An Act Concerning 21st Century UConn (Act).
-The Act authorized additional projects for the University and UConn Health for Phase III of UCONN 2000.
-This Act amended PA No. 95-230 and extended the UCONN 2000 financing program.
+In Fiscal Year 2002, the General Assembly enacted and the Governor signed into law Public Act 02-3, An Act Concerning 21st Century UConn.
+This act authorized additional projects for the University and UConn Health for Phase III of UCONN 2000.
+This act amended Public Act 95-230 and extended the UCONN 2000 financing program.

-Public Act (PA) No. 95-230 enabled the University to borrow money in its own name for a special 10-year capital improvement program designed to modernize, rehabilitate, and expand the physical plant of the University (UCONN 2000).
+Public Act 95-230 enabled the University to borrow money in its own name for a special 10-year capital improvement program designed to modernize, rehabilitate, and expand the physical plant of the University.
 It authorized projects for Phases I and II of UCONN 2000, estimated to cost \$1,250 million, of which \$962 million was financed by bonds of the University secured by the State Debt Service Commitment; \$18 million was funded by State General Obligation Bonds; and the balance of \$270 million was financed by gifts, other revenue, or borrowing resources of the University, including Special Obligation Student Fee Revenue bonds.